Nicholas Raymond Cerio

-Nicholas Raymond Cerio was an American martial artist.
-He was born in Boston, Massachusetts on July 9, 1936 and died on October 7, 1998 in Warwick, RI.
+Nicholas Raymond Cerio (July 9, 1936 — October 7, 1998) was an American martial artist.
+He was born in Boston, Massachusetts.

 Biography

 Nick Cerio was born July 9, 1936, in Boston, Massachusetts.
 At a very young age, he took on many odd jobs to raise money to help support his family.
 At the age of 10, he moved with his family to the Federal Hill, Providence, Rhode Island.

 Martial arts training and lineage

 Early training

 In his youth Cerio initially became interested in boxing as a teenager.
 Cerio began martial arts training under George McCabe after being exposed to judo in the Air Force.

 Karazenpo Go Shinjutsu

 He then studied Karazenpo Go Shinjutsu under George Pesare and received his first black belt in May 1966.
 Cerio opened his first martial arts school, Cerio’s Academy of Martial Arts.
 Through his participation in karate tournaments he came in contact with Edmund Parker.
 They would have a relationship that spanned nearly twenty years.